Chin Yang Lee: Career

+In the early 1950s, Lee was a journalist living in Chinatown, San Francisco, and working for San Francisco Chinatown newspapers, Chinese World and, later, Young China.

 The Flower Drum Song

-By the 1950s, Lee was barely making a living writing short stories and working as a Chinese teacher, translator and journalist for San Francisco Chinatown newspapers.
-He had hoped to break into playwriting, but instead wrote a novel about Chinatown, The Flower Drum Song (originally titled Grant Avenue).
+By the 1950s, Lee was making a living writing short stories and working as a Chinese teacher, translator and journalist for San Francisco Chinatown newspapers.
+He had hoped to break into playwriting, but instead wrote a novel about Chinatown, The Flower Drum Song (originally titled Grant Avenue, expanded from a short story to a novel), written while living above a Filipino night club on Kearny Street.
 Lee initially had no success selling his novel, but his agent submitted it to the publishing house of Farrar, Straus and Cudahy.
 The firm sent the manuscript to an elderly reader for evaluation.
 The reader was found dead in bed, the manuscript beside him with the words "Read this" scrawled on it.
 The publishing house did so, and bought Lee's novel, which became a bestseller in 1957.

 The novel, about generational conflict within an Asian American family over an arranged marriage in San Francisco's Chinatown, was adapted into the Rodgers and Hammerstein musical Flower Drum Song, opening in 1958.
 The original production was the first Broadway show to feature Asian American players.
 The 1961 film jump-started the careers of the first generation of Asian American actors, including Nancy Kwan, James Shigeta, and Jack Soo.
 Lee was interviewed on the 2006 DVD release of the movie.

 On October 2, 2001, the Mark Taper Forum in Los Angeles premiered David Henry Hwang's adaptation of Rodgers and Hammerstein's Flower Drum Song to glowing reviews, in the first major theatrical production that had an all-Asian cast of actors and voices.
 Its initial run was extended, and after several months, the production moved to Broadway, where the reviews were less than stellar.
 Lee had worked with Hwang on the rewriting of the musical.

 Personal life

 Lee married Joyce Lackey, an American writer, in 1963.
 They had two children, Angela and Jay.
 Joyce died in 1997.
-In his later life Lee lived in Alhambra, California.
+In his later life, Lee lived in Alhambra, California.
 On November 8, 2018, he died of kidney failure in Los Angeles, at the age of 102.